 Handheld Magnifying Glass

 Handheld Magnifying Glass is a handy tool that provides a wide viewing angle.
 You can use it to quickly check if the cannabis plant has parasites or mold patches by simply pointing your pocket microscope on the specimen.
-This tool is also helpful in checking if the color of your trichomes has changed and is ready for harvest.
+This tool is also helpful in checking if the color of your trichomes marijuana has changed and is ready for harvest.

 Compound Stereo Microscope